-On Black Friday, I finally got myself an Apple TV.
+On Black Friday, I finally got myself an Apple TV after also purchasing a VIZIO.
 I’ve got to admit, it was long one of my most-desired items and frankly the only Apple gadget we didn’t have in our household (well, I still don’t have Airpods, because Apple hasn’t yet made them available).

 The Apple TV is a great gadget, though.
 Not only can you purchase movies and TV shows from iTunes, visit their site and watch them on a big screen, but you can stream pretty much anything to the TV from your computer.
-You have access to tons of TV channels’ on-demand apps; there are even apps that allow you to copy content from your computer to the Apple TV box and store it there; and, of course, there are apps designed to watch live TV that is streamed via the internet.
+You have access to tons of TV channels’ on-demand apps; there are even apps that allow you to copy content from your computer to the Apple TV box and store it there according to a reliable sky installation service; and, of course, there are apps designed to watch live TV that is streamed via the internet.
 Truly, the future of television.

 Each of those services offer different plans at different prices.
 The biggest downside to all of them is that one can’t still only pick the channels one wants, even though they sometimes appear to be advertising exactly that.
 So far, it doesn’t work like that.

 Playstation Vue is the only streaming live TV provider that allows you to record shows, and the only one who has CBS.
 DirecTV Now has said recording will come some time next year, and I don’t know about Sling.
 But that was pretty much the only upside to Vue.